ThomasDeStrooper/SEUS_PTGI_HRR_2.2/CREDIT.md

 ## Non-Commercial Use

-The Snowcraft Resource Pack is a non-commercial project.
-I, Thomas De Strooper, do not make any money from this resource pack and will never do so.
-This resource pack exists solely for enhancing the experience on the Snowcraft server and will not be distributed, sold, or otherwise monetized.
+The SnowCraft Resource Pack is a non-commercial project.
+I, Thomas De Strooper, do not make any money from this Resource Pack and will never do so.
+This Resource Pack exists solely for enhancing the experience on the SnowCraft server and will not be distributed, sold, or otherwise monetized.